slerman12/UnifiedML2old/README.md

 Architectures, losses, probability distributions, and simple helpers defined in ```./Blocks```, ```./Losses```, ```Distributions.py``` and ```Utils.py``` respectively.

-Most files are succinct, intuitive, and try to be self-explanatory.
+Files are succinct, intuitive, and try to be self-explanatory.

 ### Pedagogy and Research